Tusharmohanpuria/Movie-Explorer/README.md

    cd backend
    npm install

-Deployed the backend a service on render.com.
+Deployed the backend as a service on render.com.

 #### Frontend